osadolortech/osadolortech/README.md

 - 👋 Hi, I’m @osadolortech
 - 👀 I’m interested in ...python development and data science
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently work with Virgin Medial 02
 - 💞️ I’m looking to collaborate on ...on any project
 - 📫 How to reach me ...brightosadolor8@gmail.com